pboivin/filament-peek/docs/page-previews.md

 ## Detecting the Preview Modal

-If you're using the same Blade view for the site page and the preview modal, you can detect if the view is currently rendered in a preview modal by checking for the `$isPeekPreviewModal` variable:
+The example above uses a dedicated Blade view to be rendered in the preview modal.
+It's also possible to use the same view for the site page and the preview modal.
+In this case, you can detect if the view is being used for a preview by checking for the `$isPeekPreviewModal` variable:

-`resources/views/pages/show.blade.php`
+**`resources/views/pages/show.blade.php`**

 ```blade
 <x-layout>